parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 }
 ```

-I then use this server action in my `page.tsx` like this:
+I then use this server action in my `page.tsx` doing something like this:

 ```ts title="./page.tsx"
 import { listPosts } from "./actions";